Following State Guidelines, we are open.

 CAPACITYReduced capacity limits number of guests at one time.
 We will monitor every 15 minutes and may ask for your patience to enter after a short wait.

 - Regular sanitation, disinfection and cleaning procedures throughout the Museum

 - Easy to locate hand sanitizer dispensaries for use before and after touching handrails and doorknobs

 - Social distancing protocol with 6 foot markers (excludes members of same family)

 - Reduced capacity to ensure social distancing measures are met

-- New One-way tour path created for you to visit a selection of vessels and exhibits; submarines temporarily closed
+- New One-way tour path created for you to visit a selection of vessels; submarines and enclosed spaces temporarily closed

 - Tour begins at Berkeley, and ends with Star of India